14–15 Oct 2024

 • The conference will include two excursion days on 13 + 16 Oct through the residential development in Halle-Neustadt and a short walk to the Franckesche Stiftungen nearby on 14 Oct.

 • Anmerkung zur Sprache: Die Konferenzsprache ist wegen des länderübergreifenden Themas Englisch.
-Es wird aber eine Simultan-Übersetzung angeboten, so dass einzelne Impulse sowie Diskussionsbeiträge auch auf Deutsch vorgetragen bzw. formuliert werden können und eine breite Beteiligung möglich ist.
+Es wird eine Simultan-Übersetzung angeboten, so dass Impulse sowie Diskussionsbeiträge auch auf Deutsch formuliert werden können und eine breite Beteiligung möglich ist.

 • Note on language: The conference language is English due to the transnational agenda.
-However, to enable the broadest possible participation, simultaneous translation will be provided – so that individual impulses and contributions to the discussion can also be presented and/or formulated in German.
+To enable the broadest possible participation, simultaneous translation will be provided – so that individual contributions to the discussion can also be presented and/or formulated in German.

 Registration is required via Eventbrite